Justice and Construction Party: Criticism

-A 2014 article by Foreign Policy described the JCP as a "party bruised" and noted that the Muslim Brotherhood’s local Libyan party had not garnered high levels of public support.
+A 2014 article by Foreign Policy described the JCP as a "party bruised" and noted that the Muslim Brotherhood's local Libyan party had not garnered high levels of public support.

 In November 2016, former prime minister Khalifa al-Ghawil stated in an interview that the JCP was ruining the country.
 He had made similar statements before, ultimately claiming that the Muslim Brotherhood had an "agenda that was against the interests of Libyans".

 In June 2017, the Libyan House of Representatives (HoR) composed a list of terrorists inside Libya with links to Qatar, a widely purported sponsor of terrorism.
 The list was signed by Talal Almaihub, chairman of the Defense and National Security Committee of the HoR.
-Multiple Muslim Brotherhood members were named in the list, including executive member Nizar Kiwan; major donor Abdulrazaq al-Aradi; and Ali Salabi, who was called "the man considered to the ideological brains of the Muslim Brotherhood" by the Libya Herald.
+Multiple Muslim Brotherhood members were named in the list, including executive member Nizar Kiwan; major donor Abdulrazaq al-Aradi and Ali Salabi, who was called "the man considered to the ideological brains of the Muslim Brotherhood" by the Libya Herald.
 In response the JCP deemed the list defamation.

 Protests

-In July 2013, angry protesters stormed the party’s offices in Tripoli following the assassination of prominent Libyan political activist Abdelsalam al-Mismari, who was purportedly killed by the Brotherhood.
-Mismari was one of the original activists who helped drive a movement to overthrow Gaddafi and was highly critical of the Muslim Brotherhood’s affiliate party in Libya thereafter.
+In July 2013, angry protesters stormed the party's offices in Tripoli following the assassination of prominent Libyan political activist Abdelsalam al-Mismari, who was purportedly killed by the Brotherhood.
+Mismari was one of the original activists who helped drive a movement to overthrow Gaddafi and had been highly critical of the Muslim Brotherhood's affiliate party in Libya thereafter.

 Agence France-Presse interviewed one of the protesters, who proclaimed, "We want all political parties to be dissolved. ...
 They're the cause of all our problems.
 First we need a constitution, then laws regulating political life before parties can begin operating [again]."